Applications open soon for PhD’s in Aerosol Science 2023

 How do I apply?

-Apply using our online application form by 9am on Monday 17th January 2022.
-Applications will be reviewed by the CDT recruitment panel and shortlisted applicants will be invited to participate in an online recruitment and assessment process during w/c 7th February 2022.
-Applications after this date will be subject to remaining availability of studentships.
+Once applications open, apply using our online application form.
+Applications will be reviewed by the CDT recruitment panel and shortlisted applicants will be invited to participate in an online recruitment and assessment process.

 Who can I contact for further information?